 Departmental Majors typically consist of eight to 12 courses, or 32 to 48 semester hours.
 Requirements may include courses from related disciplines.
-Music education, elementary education, graphic design, computer science, information systems, mathematics, ecology, biology, accounting and business administration require more than 48 semester hours; students choosing these majors should do so early and plan carefully to complete the requirements in four years.
+Music education, elementary education, graphic design, computer science, information systems, mathematics, ecology, biology, neuroscience, accounting and business administration require more than 48 semester hours; students choosing these majors should do so early and plan carefully to complete the requirements in four years.
 Students must complete at least half of their major coursework at Susquehanna.
 Unless it is explicitly stated otherwise in the section for that individual department, students must earn a grade of at least C- in a course to apply it to their major.

 Dual Majors.
 Students pursue dual majors for a variety of reasons.
 Many have a strong interest in more than one field; others feel that a second major will better prepare them for their profession.
 Students seeking to declare a dual major must have the approval of both departments and plan their program with a faculty adviser from each.
 Because completing two majors is demanding, the university expects candidates to have a strong academic record.
 Most dual majors can be completed in four years, but additional time may be needed depending on the particular combination of majors proposed and the student’s academic level when making this decision.